seungjulee/cryptopasser/README.md

 - [ ] Grant access to a certain NFT or token only not all NFT/token owned by the user
 - [ ] Invalidate the token to prevent replay attacks (requires database to keep track of nonce)
 - [ ] Implement own indexer API to check the NFT ownership instead of calling Opensea API
+- [ ] Save more than one auth token certificate

 ## Run locally
 `npm start`